-On April 1, 2009, following Federal Energy Regulatory Commission ("FERC") approval of its market redesign application, the CAISO implemented the Market Redesign Technology Upgrade ("MRTU"), which introduced fundamental changes in the way resources are committed and dispatched.
+On April 1, 2009, following Federal Energy Regulatory Commission ("FERC") approval of its market redesign application, the CAISO implemented the Market Redesign Technology Upgrade ("MRTU") now simply referred to as the "Market", which introduced fundamental changes in the way resources are committed and dispatched.
 The most significant of these changes was the implementation of a centralized energy market which requires load-serving entities ("LSEs") to procure energy and ancillary services ("A/S"), and generators to sell energy and A/S, through the CAISO markets based on self-schedules and economic bids.